 Begin your day at Dishoom on Boundary Street in Shoreditch and you can sample a signature bacon naan roll.
 From small plates to large feasts, followed by a cocktail hour, Dishoom excels at all-day dining.

 Back on Brick Lane itself, City Spice bills itself as the ‘best Indian restaurant’ in the area – and has indeed won various accolades.
 City Spice specialises in modern, Michelin-style Bengali dishes, and has an extensive vegan menu.

-For an intimate, authentic Indian dining experience, grab one of the twenty-something seats at Gunpowder on White’s Row in Spitalfields, who serve up some unusual and delectable dishes.
+For an intimate, authentic Indian dining experience, grab one of the twenty-something seats at Gunpowder on White’s Row in Spitalfields, which serve up some unusual and delectable dishes.
 Meanwhile, at Umberston Street in Whitechapel, Lahore Kebab House is much loved for its no-nonsense halal Punjabi food.

 The joy of Brick Lane, though, can be discovering your own hidden gem.
 Wander along the lane, taking in the sights and smells, and pick somewhere that looks appealing.
 With such fierce competition, you’re bound to enjoy a fabulous fiery feast.

 If you are looking for an exciting bucket list activity to add to your list; The Mad Hatter’s Afternoon Tea at the Sanderson in London is just the thing!
 Why?
 The UK is known for its love of tea, experience the local love in a charming setting!
 As soon as you step into the hotel, you feel as though you are in an enchanting garden.

 The decor is my favorite part of the Afternoon Tea.
 Starting with the menu, it is designed into a classic Alice in Wonderland book.
 Choose from their Alice-inspired teas: Cheshire Cat – a delicious marmalade orange oolong and Mad Hatter – green tea infused with passion fruit, to name a few.